 Whole-home renovation

-Good whole-home work improves movement, comfort, and clarity across the house, not only in one room.
+Good whole-home work improves movement, comfort, and feel across the house, not just one room.

 Everything affects everything in a whole-home renovation.

 Layout changes, structural openings, mechanical updates, finish continuity, and occupied-home logistics all push on each other.
-That is why large renovations benefit so much from planning discipline and clear priorities.
+Planning is the thing that keeps the project from turning into ten separate projects.

 Where the value comes from